-Doon Defence Academy (DDA) is the best Institute for CDS Coaching in Dehradun, India.
+Doon Defence Academy (DDA) is the best CDS Coaching in Dehradun, India.
 We have experienced trainers to help you for CDS Written Exam, CDS Coaching and OTA Coaching.
-Doon Defence Academy is the Best Defence Coaching Institute in Uttarakhand, India with 14+ years experienced trainers.
-Doon Defence Academy conducts coaching for CDS / OTA entrance exam for everyone who aspires to join Indian Armed forces.
+Doon Defence Academy is the Best Defence Coaching Institute in Uttarakhand, India with 14+ years of experienced trainers.
+Doon Defence Academy conducts coaching for CDS / OTA entrance exam for everyone who aspires to join the Indian Armed forces.
 With more than 14 years, DDA is the best coaching institute for CDS / OTA in India.

-CDS or Combined Service Examination is a written exam which is conducted twice every year, generally in the month of February and August.
+CDS or Combined Service Examination is a written exam that is conducted twice every year, generally in the month of February and August.
 The notification for the exam comes in the month of December and June.
 This is one of the modes for the graduates to choose defence as their career option.

 How to apply for CDSE?